Difference Between Curriculum And Syllabus

 The curriculum is generally designed or curated by the administration of an institute/university.
 In addition, the curriculum also allows teachers to measure the effectiveness of their teaching through standardized tests.

 The curriculum is not a fixed and knowing structure that houses the organized learning content.
 It is dynamic and reflects the educational goals and experiences to be achieved.
-These principles change over time, and so do opinions about what experiences are best for achieving those goals.
+These principles change over time, as do opinions about the best experiences for achieving those goals.

 Likewise, the curriculum needs to be reformed as educational requirements change continually.
 Three factors that impact the curriculum development process can be identified: